256.998 Work reporting system.

 Subd.
 6. Sanctions.
 If an employer fails to report under this section, the commissioner of human services, by certified mail, shall send the employer a written notice of noncompliance requesting that the employer comply with the reporting requirements of this section.
 The notice of noncompliance must explain the reporting procedure under this section and advise the employer of the penalty for noncompliance.
 An employer who has received a notice of noncompliance and later incurs a second violation is subject to a civil penalty of $25 for each intentionally unreported employee.
 An employer who has received a notice of noncompliance is subject to a civil penalty of $500 for each intentionally unreported employee, if noncompliance is the result of a conspiracy between an employer and an employee not to supply the required report or to supply a false or incomplete report.
 These penalties may be imposed and collected by the commissioner of human services.
 An employer who has been served with a notice of noncompliance and incurs a second or subsequent violation resulting in a civil penalty, has the right to a contested case hearing under chapter 14.
 An employer has 20 days from the date of service of the notice, to file a request for a contested case hearing with the commissioner.
 The order of the administrative law judge constitutes the final decision in the case.

 Subd.
 7. Access to data.
 The commissioner of human services shall retain the information reported to the work reporting system for a period of six months.
-Data in the work reporting system may be disclosed to the public authority responsible for child support enforcement, federal agencies, state and local agencies of other states for the purposes of enforcing state and federal laws governing child support, and agencies responsible for the administration of programs under title IV-A of the Social Security Act, the department of economic security, and the department of labor and industry.
+Data in the work reporting system may be disclosed to the public authority responsible for child support enforcement, federal agencies, state and local agencies of other states for the purposes of enforcing state and federal laws governing child support, and agencies responsible for the administration of programs under title IV-A of the Social Security Act, the Department of Employment and Economic Development, and the Department of Labor and Industry.

 Subd.
 8. Authority to contract.
 The commissioner may contract for services to carry out this section.